I find Japan fascinating; a thoroughly modern country interwoven with a living history dating back thousands of years.

 Chi-tenjo: The Blood Ceiling of Kyoto

 I knelt on the wooden floor and gazed at the ceiling above me.
-It was a Chi-tenjo, or 'blood-stained,' ceiling.
-On the wood above me, I could see the faint outline of a hand.
+It was a Chi-tenjo, or 'blood-stained' ceiling.
+On the wood, I could see the faint outline of a hand.
 In 1600, defeated by overwhelming odds, a group of samurai in Fushimi Castle committed harakiri.
-Some fifty years later, these bloodstained floor-panels were moved to the Shorin-in Temple in Ohara.
-Here they were placed on the ceiling for both the nuns and all who visited to remember and pray for the repose of the dead.
+Some fifty years later, these bloodstained floor panels were moved to the Shorin-in Temple in Ohara, and were placed on the ceiling for both the nuns and all who visited to remember and pray for the repose of the dead.

 I was in Ohara, a small town near Kyoto where the past is embedded in the everyday.
 Nestled at the feet of Mt Hiei-zan and surrounded by forest, the ancient town lies within Kyoto city's limits, yet sees only a fraction of her tourists.
 Ohara is even mentioned (by its old name, Ono), in The Tale of the Genji, classic work of Japanese literature.
 Ukifune, a daughter of the Eighth Prince, retires to a nunnery in Ono after being miraculously rescued by a river spirit when she tries to drown herself.
 (This is preceded, naturally, by an unsolvable love triangle.)

 Reaching Ohara involved crossing a small river in the heart of Kyoto.
 The nearest bus stop stood on the far side, and the choice was between a footbridge or stepping stones.
 The stepping stones won, for some were shaped like turtles.
 White herons stood motionless in the stream as butterflies danced among the flowers.